-Excessed teachers are teachers who have no full-time teaching position in their current school.
+Excessed teachers are educators who have no full-time teaching position in their current school.
 Teachers in the absent teacher reserve (ATR) pool are teachers who were excessed and did not find a permanent position in any school by the time the new school year began.
-Current policy dictates that ATR pool members are placed into schools by the central Division of Human Resources and Talent based on seniority.
-Once placed, ATRs perform day to day substitute classroom coverage while seeking a permanent assignment.
-Under this option teachers would be dismissed after a year in the ATR pool without a permanent position.
-In fiscal year 2015, the city spent \$81 million on roughly 1,001 excessed teachers and within this group 528 teachers had been in the pool in the prior year earning a total of \$42 million in salary and fringe benefits.
+Current policy dictates that ATR pool members are placed into schools by the Office of Teacher Recruitment and Quality in teaching positions matching their license area.
+Reserve teachers remain in schools on monthly assignments and can also perform day to day substitute classroom coverage while seeking a permanent assignment.
+Using teachers in the ATR for short- and long-term vacancies that might otherwise be filled with substitute teachers generates savings for the Department of Education (DOE).
+Revised provisions concerning the ATR were put in place under a 2009 agreement between the DOE and the United Federation of Teachers; these have been modified at number of times, most recently in 2017.
+The current agreement is slated to remain in effect through the 2018-2019 school year.